 One of the things you won’t find on the dinner menu is a Mickey Ice Cream bar, but don’t be shy you can order one, and it’s delicious!

 All charges will be put on your key to the world card, so no need for cash while you are onboard, however, you might want some cash for the final night if you want to add an additional tip to your waiters and room stewards.

-Disney cruises have laundry pickup and dry cleaning (it’s a bit pricey), but there also is a laundry room with washers and dryers, detergent and ironing equipment.
+Disney cruises have laundry pick up and dry cleaning (it’s actually quite reasonable), but there also is a laundry room with washers and dryers, detergent and ironing equipment.

 (ALERT!
 OBVIOUS TIP) Make sure to take photos of the specially themed nights, they are so great we still have some displayed in our house from years ago